Rehnoor/CalendarApp/README.md

 - As a user, I want to be able to select a day to see what events are planned
 - As a user, I want to be able to edit the name and duration of an event
 - As a user, I want to be able to delete an event
+- As a user, I want to be able to save all events onto the calendar
+- As a user, I want to be able to load all events saved to the calendar